undergrad-partner-school

 Participating in multiple student organizations can add depth and fulfillment to your educational journey.

-There are 300 student organizations and groups with open membership at this school.
-The student organization that gathers the largest number of students is 4Boston, followed by Dance Marathon and Appalachia Volunteers.
-Other popular organizations at Boston College are Asian Caucus and UGBC and individual School Senates.
+This school has 300 open-membership student organizations you can participate in.
+The student organization that is most favored by students is 4Boston, followed by Dance Marathon and Appalachia Volunteers.
+Other popular organizations among the students at Boston College are Asian Caucus and UGBC and individual School Senates.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are emergency phone and alarm devices available around the clock.
 The school's dormitory entrances are operated electronically.
-There is a security patrol available 24/7.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Boston College.